 - Sermon Notes

-The Church in the Latter Days
+Preparing for the Latter Days

 God gave this book, the Revelation of Jesus Christ, to Jesus, to show to His bond servants the things which must shortly, or quickly, take place.

 John had been exiled to the island of Patmos by the Roman Emperor Domitian who was concerned because the church was growing, and their teaching was influence the Empire of Rome.

 John wrote that he was in the Spirit on the Lord’s day and heard a voice like the sound of a trumpet, saying, “Write in a book what you see, and send it to the seven churches.”